-This is a Phase II study to determine the efficacy and safety of obe-cel in participants with severe, refractory SLE with active LN.
+This is a Phase 2 study to determine the efficacy and safety of obe-cel in participants with severe, refractory SLE with active LN.
 The study comprises 3 periods: 1.
 Screening Period: From Day -30 to Day of Enrolment 2.
-Treatment Period: From Day -8 to Day 1 - Patients will be evaluated to confirm eligibility for lymphodepletion, and thereafter receive lymphodepletion to enhance treatment efficacy and cluster of differentiation (CD)19 chimeric antigen receptor (CAR) T cell survival 3.
+Treatment Period: From Day -8 to Day 1 - Patients will be evaluated to confirm eligibility for lymphodepletion, and thereafter receive lymphodepletion to enhance treatment efficacy and cluster of differentiation (CD)19 chimeric antigen receptor (CAR) T cell survival.
 Obe-cel Administration: If the participant's eligibility for receiving obe-cel infusion is confirmed, the participant is to receive a single obe-cel infusion on Day 1.
-From Day 1 to End of Study all participants will be followed up for efficacy and safety evaluation.
-The objective is to look for benefits of obe cel in making signs of LN completely disappear (remission) at 6 months after treatment.
+3. Post-treatment Period: From Day 1 to End of Study all participants will be followed up for efficacy and safety evaluation.
+The primary objective is to look for benefits of obe-cel in making signs of LN completely disappear (remission) at 6 months after treatment.

 Study Type